BBC boss resigns over Boris Johnson loan - ExBulletin

 While being considered for the BBC job, Sharp put Johnson in late 2020 contact with a distant cousin of the Prime Minister who extended the credit facility to him.

-He admitted breaching conflict of interest rules for senior UK officials, but said it was “inadvertent and not material” to his appointment at the BBC.
+He argued on Friday that any breach of conflict of interest rules for senior civil servants was “inadvertent and not material” to his appointment at the BBC.

 “Nevertheless, I have decided it is right to put the interests of the BBC first,” he said in a statement.